 It is the practice of monitoring, analyzing, and using social media content to understand public sentiment about politics.

 “The political, social listening technology provides insights about the current state of public opinion.
-It enables organizations to listen to both the explicit and implicit expressions of their target audiences.”
+It enables organizations to listen to their target audiences’ explicit and implicit expressions.”

 Ways to Use Social Listening in Enhancing Your Political Marketing Strategy